 At the moment I am spending most of my time teaching at the University of Warwick and preparing various articles for publication.
 Besides focusing on developing the immediate content of my thesis I am interested in various topics and trajectories in the history of Being, such as Suárez' reconceptualisation of the Thomist idea of the relation between Being and Essence and its impact on Descartes and hence Early Modern Philosophy, as well as post-Hegelian history of ontology such as the trajectory from Hegel to early 20th century Neo-Kantianism and Heidegger.
-At the moment, I am writing an article on a certain incompatibility between Hegel and Aristotle's conception of Primary Philosophy.
+At the moment, I am writing an article on Kant's formulation of the Ontological Proof.

 Most of my work can be found on my Academia page.